The 1878 Fireburn uprising in the Danish West Indies

 Abolishing slavery

 Slavery in the Danish West Indies was theoretically abolished in 1848.
-The dominant historical narrative is that the Danish-appointed governor-general Peter von Scholten declared all slaves free with immediate effect after a labour revolt in Frederiksted on the island of St. Croix of over 8,000 people.
+The dominant historical narrative is that the Danish-appointed governor-general Peter von Scholten declared all slaves free with immediate effect after a labour revolt in Frederiksted on the island of St. Croix involving over 8,000 people.
 Some scholars question the frequent positioning of von Scholten as the main actor in abolishing slavery as it can potentially diminish the role of other key actors, not least the enslaved.
-It in any event became clear in the following decades that there was no meaningful change in the lives of the labourers.
-This was despite a set of regulations having been laid down which included that enforced labourers had the right to earn a wage, to use a house and a plot of land.
-However, they were only able to change their job once a year on 1st October, known as ’Contract Day’.
-Unfortunately, these supposedly temporary regulations went on for over 30 years, and the wages were fixed throughout this period, were non-negotiable, and meant that, apart from earning a nominal wage, very little changed.
+In any event, it became clear during the following decades that there was no meaningful change in the lives of the labourers.
+This was despite new regulations specifying that enforced labourers had the right to earn a wage, to use a house and a plot of land.
+However, under the regulations, they were only able to change their job once a year on 1st October, known as ’Contract Day’.
+Unfortunately, these supposedly temporary regulations went on for over 30 years, and the wages (which were fixed throughout this period) were non-negotiable, so apart from the 'labourers' earning a nominal wage, very little changed.

 A drawing from the Danish magazine Illustreret Tidende reporting on the fireburn uprising in November 1878.
 The National Museum of Denmark.
 Public Domain.